 A little bird procrastinated flying south for the winter, until the air became so cold that it began to freeze and it couldn’t get south to a warmer climate.
 After some time, the little bird finally collapsed in the snow, in a large field covered where a herd of cows was.
 Eventually, a cow came by and dropped manure on the freezing bird.
 At first, the bird was very upset until it felt how warm the manure was.
 Before too long, it began to thaw out and became so excited that it started singing with joy.

-A cat happened to be passing by and heard the bird’s joyful song.
+A cat happened to be passing by and heard the bird’s joyful singing.
 He followed it to the pile of manure and started digging until he discovered the little bird and promptly ate it.

 There are a number of lessons we can learn from this story.
-First, not everybody who drops manure on you is your enemy.
-Second, not everybody who digs you out is your friend.
+First, not everybody who drops manure on you, is your enemy.
+Second, not everybody who digs you out, is your friend.
 Finally, when you’re in manure, keep your mouth shut.

 I love the illustration that we read in the book of Daniel, chapter three, where it says, “Nebuchadnezzar commanded certain valiant warriors who were in his army to tie up Shadrach, Meshach and Abed-nego in order to cast them into the furnace of blazing fire” (Daniel 3:20).